Joe Menendez

-Joe Menendez (born June 23, 1969) is an American film and television director, who has moved between the film and TV medium his entire career.
+Joe Menendez is an American film and television director, who has moved between the film and TV medium his entire career.
 Menendez has directed 125 hours of television, written a handful of teleplays, produced several TV series and films, and has directed ten feature films and TV movies so far.

 Menendez was born in New York City and raised in Miami.
 He is of Cuban descent.

 Career

 Television

 Joe Menendez has directed episodes of Star Trek: Picard, Elsbeth, Evil, Snowpiercer, Quantum Leap, Kung Fu, Siren,12 Monkeys and Queen of the South and From Dusk till Dawn: The Series for Robert Rodriguez's El Rey, including the series finale, which is based on the 1996 Rodriguez film From Dusk till Dawn written by Quentin Tarantino.